cyrille-leclerc/play2-clickstack/README.md

 ## Preparing your play 2 project

 If you are using CloudBees DBs, you will need to change your database configuration in conf/application.conf to the following:

     db.default.driver=com.mysql.jdbc.Driver
     DATABASE_USERNAME_DB=na
     DATBASE_PASSWORD_DB=na
     DATABASE_URL_DB=na
-    db.default.url="jdbc:${DATABASE_URL_DB}"
+    db.default.url="jdbc:"${DATABASE_URL_DB}
     db.default.user=${DATABASE_USERNAME_DB}
-    db.default.password=${DATBASE_PASSWORD_DB}
+    db.default.password=${DATABASE_PASSWORD_DB}

 The extra entries are needed so that the variables can be set via System properties (the "na" will be replaced by the real thing when it runs).

+The quotes must englobe "jdbc:" and not the variable substitution part (Or otherwise it won't be substituted.)

 We also need to get the MySQL driver.
 To do this, we change our appDependencies in project/Build.scala to:

     val appDependencies = Seq(
-    	"mysql" % "mysql-connector-java" % "5.1.18"
+    	"mysql" % "mysql-connector-java" % "5.1.21"
     // And then your other dependencies, if you have any...
     )